 Tips to evolving how we provide services in a post-COVID 19 world.

 As the owner of a small business myself, the last few weeks have been horrific.
-No value proposition could stop the budgets from freezing and projects postponed until more later in the year.
-It is tough to just watch otherwise great businesses shutter and be threatened in this way.
+No value proposition could stop the budgets from freezing and projects postponed in the year.
+It is tough to watch otherwise great businesses shutter and be threatened in this way.
 While there may be many pieces to put back together, we still have to move forward.
-I am compelled to help engineer solutions, with the discussions of re-opening the economy.
+I am compelled to help engineer solutions with the discussions of re-opening the economy.

 The Research phase of the customer journey is perhaps the most critical.
-Businesses must lead customers through a decision-making process that is most-likely new.
-While a product manager at Lavu, a restaurant management platform, I worked with different restaurants to digitize menu displays and developed customer self-ordering software for digital and mobile devices.
-Don’t over complicate screens with too much detail especially if you don’t have complete details for everything.
+Businesses must lead customers through a most-likely new decision-making process.
+While a product manager at a restaurant management platform in a different life, I worked with different restaurants to digitize menu displays and developed customer self-ordering software for digital and mobile devices.
+Don’t overcomplicate screens with too much detail,l especially if you don’t have complete details for everything.
 This can cause a lot of interface issues with wasted white space.
 My recommendation was to go through the pains of figuring out how to keep your content simple and logically categorized.
-Digitization of content on screens has sanitary benefits even over disposable paper menus.
-Ordering payment and pick up instructions as it can be updated on the fly.
+Digitization of content on screens has sanitary benefits even over disposable paper menus: ordering payment and pick-up instructions can be updated on the fly.

 To bring interest to locations that may be “off the beaten path” more hidden, geo-fencing may help enhance the research experience.
 Geo-fencing notifications for local businesses may also prove an innovative solution to contactless in-context advertising.
 As a mobile user physically enters an area, a shopping mall, or even different parts of a store, retailers can provide push notifications with links to promotions to draw customers in a moment that you can catch them.

-Even in physical stores, instructions and more detailed information can be available via QR code, to provide relevant in-person communication without having to actually speak to someone or clutter your shelves.
+Even in physical stores, instructions and more detailed information can be available via QR code to provide relevant in-person communication without having actually to speak to someone or clutter your shelves.
 Museums have been doing this for years.
 Stores can keep the information updated easier as well.
 We can even use these to trigger augmented reality (AR) demonstrations.
 SAVR is a startup that is looking to gamify the retail AR experience.
-They say times of constraint triggers the best inventions.
+They say times of constraint trigger the best inventions.

 Still, there will always be information that requires more personalization, and virtualization solutions can bridge the gap.
 Banks have moved to virtual tellers, for example, because customers still need that sense of security they have processed the transaction correctly.
-Soon I expect, do-it-yourself stores like Lowes, and Home Depot will begin to adopt similar services for home improvement experts.
+I soon expect do-it-yourself stores like Lowes and Home Depot to adopt similar services for home improvement experts.
 Imagine actually being able to find a person in the aisle to get your question answered every time!
 Virtualization now has mass adoption with the boom of Microsoft Teams, Google Meet, and Zoom, so now is the time to leverage it for contactless customer experiences.

 Mobile self-ordering platforms